 A grid step is a position on a scale that measures licensed experience and at-fault accident claims.
 Each step is associated with a percentage used in the grid rate calculation.

-The number of collisions and driving experience determine a driver’s grid step.
+The amount of collisions and driving experience determine a driver’s grid step.

 Learn more about the insurance needed to be a ride-share driver.

 The Government of Alberta introduced DCPD as part of the Automobile Insurance Reforms announced in October 2020.
 It was effective for all policies in Alberta on January 1, 2022.

 The main intent of this change is to provide Alberta drivers with an efficient way to process vehicle damage claims.

 If a driver is in an accident, they will work directly with their insurance company instead of the other party’s insurance company.
 This process allows for a more efficient and customer-focused claims process.
 DCPD is part of the mandatory coverage for Alberta drivers.